Depression treatment options

 Contact a support group – as well as family and friends, support groups can be a place to share experiences and inspiration with others going through similar times.
 Contact your local community health centre for details of support groups in your area.
 Alternatively, check out Aware or Shine who can link you with support groups in your area.

 Ringing a help line – if you feel you are having difficulty talking to people you know or you need to talk to someone at 3am, the Samaritans are always there to listen and support you.

 You can call them on 116 123 hours a day and it’s completely anonymous.
 If you don’t get an answer straight away, keep trying, they will get to your call.
 For more info on other helplines, check out online and telephone help.

 Setting small goals – sometimes people set goals which are almost unachievable and then feel worse when they can’t reach them.
 Try to set goals that are achievable for you, even if it’s on a day by day, or hour by hour, basis.
 And remember to reward yourself too.

 Reducing stress – try and reduce the level of stress you’re feeling.
 We know that’s easy to say and not always so easy to do, but check out the section on stress for some advice to help you.

-Going easy on drugs and alcohol – try not to use drugs or alcohol in the hope of feeling better.
+Going easy on drugs and alcohol – it is not uncommon for feelings of depression after alcohol if you have been feeling down, so try not to use drugs or alcohol in the hope of feeling better.
 The positive feeling you may get is usually temporary and the after effects often make the problem worse.

-Recovering from and managing mental health problems can take a bit of time, but there are lots of different options out there and you’ll find one that works for you.
+Recovering from and managing depression can take a bit of time, but there are lots of different options out there and you’ll find one that works for you.